Click on images for an enlargement

 Tuesday 6th February 2024

 The objectors and the club each have an opportunity to make representations about the project at a Council planning meeting.
-The club points out that years ago Council itself installed an automatic irrigation system at the bowls club nearby in the park, with sprinklers used routinely at 4am, and there have never been any complaints about the noise.
+The club points out that years ago the Council itself installed an automatic irrigation system at the bowls club nearby in the park, with sprinklers used routinely at 4am, and there have never been any complaints about the noise.

 The Councillors agree at the meeting that our project can go ahead, but subject to the restriction that the sprinklers may not be used between 11pm and 7am.